p-org/PSharp/Docs/Features/Logging.md

 Logging in P#
 =============
-The P# runtime uses the `RuntimeLogWriter` to format and log all runtime messages.
-To achieve this, it uses the `IRuntimeLogFormatter` interface for formatting messages, and the `ILogger` interface for logging messages.

-By default, the P# runtime writes all log output to `Console` during production (when verbosity is enabled).
-During testing, the log output is redirected to an in-memory writer (which dumps it to a file when a bug is found).
-This behavior can be overriden by changing the default log-related interfaces to custom ones.
+The P# runtime uses the `RuntimeLogWriter` to log all runtime messages.
+The `RuntimeLogWriter` uses the `ILogger` interface for logging.
+By default, log output is written to the `Console` (when verbosity is enabled).
+This behavior can be overriden by installing a custom `ILogger`.
 Further, `RuntimeLogWriter` can be subclassed to change the behavior of how the runtime logs messages.
+During testing, and if verbosity is disabled, the log output is automatically redirected to an in-memory `ILogger` (which dumps it to a readable trace file when a bug is found).

 # Using and replacing the logger
 The `ILogger` interface is responsible for writing log messages using the `Write` and `WriteLine` methods.
 The `IsVerbose` property is `true` when verbosity is enabled, and `false` when disabled.